 If the noise occurs the entire time the air conditioning runs, the problem is probably the outdoor fan motor or the indoor blower motor.
 The fan motor may need to be replaced or have a loose belt.
 The bearings may need to be lubricated if it sounds like metal rubbing against metal.
 Depending on how handy you are, you may be able to reposition or replace the fan belt and lubricate the bearings.
 The same noise could also be caused by dry bearings or damaged blower wheels on the indoor blower motor.

 If the noise only occurs for ten to fifteen seconds when the air conditioner first starts up, it is probably the compressor.
-These sounds could be a dangerous sign that the compressor is over-pressurized or has a refrigerant leak.
+These sounds could be a dangerous sign that the compressor is over-pressurized or has a Freon leak.
 Immediately turn the AC unit off and do not use it until you have an HVAC technician inspect it.

 An abnormal humming sound from your air conditioner could be caused by loose parts vibrating, such as the refrigerant piping.
 It could also be an electrical problem such as loose wiring or a defective relay switch, a device that starts the outdoor condenser unit when it receives a signal from the thermostat.
 Get potential electrical problems inspected by a technician.
 If ignored, electrical issues can cause further damage to the unit.

 Various issues could cause a buzzing sound.
 Locating where the sound is coming from may help diagnose the problem.

 If the sound comes from the outdoor condenser unit, the problem could be an electrical issue such as a faulty relay switch.
 As previously mentioned, a relay switch is a device that starts the outdoor condenser unit when it receives a signal from the thermostat to turn on.
 It could also be related to the fan motor, loose fan blades, or debris inside the unit obstructing the fan.